-This section establishes standard criteria and principles for use by all Air Force activities in estimating the cost of repair to equipment as a factor in making repair decisions.
+This section establishes standard criteria and principles for use by all AF activities in estimating the cost of repair to equipment as a factor in making repair decisions.
 Other factors which bear on the repair decision include the availability of a replacement item or suitable substitute, future anticipated needs for the item, the mission impact of not repairing the item, anticipated permanence of the repair (i.e., shall it be back in the shop again next week), and availability of resources to accomplish the repair (qualified personnel, tools, equipment, etc.).
 Maintenance managers must consider these factors in making repair decisions with the goal of providing optimum mission support at the lowest cost.

-1.8.1 Base level personnel will not condemn ERRCD XD items.
+1.8.1 XD Coded Items.
+Base level personnel will not condemn ERRCD XD items.
 Return XD coded items to a depot repair facility for the repair determination when they are beyond base repair capability.
-(XD items may be condemned with prior IM and/or Equipment Specialist (ES) approval.
+(XD items may be condemned with prior IM and/or ES approval.
 This waiver can be made for the specific National Stock Number (NSN) on a one time basis; or may be granted for continuing approval for the NSN restricted to one or more designated bases; or continuing approval Air Force wide).

-1.8.2 Operating locations may condemn XF coded items if supported by an economic repair determination.
+1.8.2 XF Coded Items.
+Operating locations may condemn XF coded items if supported by an economic repair determination.

-1.8.3 Repair/condemnation criteria for equipment items, ERRC NF is contained in AFI 23-101 and other applicable directives.
+1.8.3 NF Coded Items.
+Repair/condemnation criteria for equipment items, ERRC NF is contained in DAFI 23-101 and other applicable directives.

-1.8.4 Economical repair of Air Force property is 75 percent of the current stock list price unless otherwise specified in TOs or other published directives.
+1.8.4 Replacement Cost Data.
+Economical repair of Air Force property is 75 percent of the current stock list price unless otherwise specified in TOs or other published directives.
 If you know or suspect that the stock list price is 3 years old or older take cost escalations into account before applying the 75 percent unit cost criteria.
 Current replacement cost data may be requested from the IM.
 Base cost estimates on accomplishment of the required maintenance at the nearest government or commercial facility which has the repair capability and performs similar maintenance.
-Use the cost elements discussed in paragraph 1.8.1 through paragraph 1.8.4.8 in estimating repair costs.
+Use the cost elements discussed in Paragraph 1.8.4.1 through Paragraph 1.8.4.9 in estimating repair costs.

 1.8.4.1 Direct labor is the military or civilian labor which you can identify specifically to the repair job.
-Use the jobstandard or job-average man-hours required for the repair action.
+Use the job-standard or job-average man-hours required for the repair action.
 If a job-standard or job-average is not available, estimate the repair hours based on experience, then apply the military or civilian labor rate to the man-hours required for repair.
 Labor rates for military personnel will be weighted-average military wage rate for the involved work center.
 Base the labor rate for civilian personnel on the rate for the applicable job skill and level in the local geographic area of the repairing activity.
 Therefore, contact the comptroller of the unit concerned for the average hourly rate scale.
 When determining costs of civilian labor on the basis of annual salaries, compute these costs by adding a factor of 9.0 percent to the gross pay as shown in current pay tables.
-When determining costs of civilian labor on the basis of direct hours applied, increase the gross pay reflected in current civilian pay scales by a factor of 29.0 percent for annual/sick leave and fringe benefits.
+When determining costs of civilian labor on the basis of annual salaries, leave and fringe benefits.
 Extract the pay rate scales for military personnel from AFI 65-503, US Air Force Cost and Planning Factors.